CuPoTa2020/The-Sims3-linux/README.md

 ### Launch the game

 Now you may pick new wine version.
+Also change *executable* to `/drive_c/Program Files (x86)/Electronic Arts/The Sims 3/Game/Bin/TS3W.exe`

 Note that using DXVK requiring two libraries in your system.
 Of you can disable DXVK in runner options

 For nvidia: